-The term 'Regulatory Compliance' is included in the Accounting edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Regulatory Compliance' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Regulatory Compliance refers to companies choosing to incorporate standards that meet certain government requirements.
 It could also be thought of as the specific set of regulations which a firm has to observe when it meets the given requirements.
 Because of the ever growing burdens of regulations, companies are increasingly finding they must become more transparent operationally.

 This is why they find the need to adopt a universal set of controls for compliance.
 The idea is to measure up to all government mandated requirements while avoiding any wasted resources or duplicated activities in the process.
 Even when done effectively and efficiently, this level of compliance is often both costly and burdensome for businesses and other organizations to meet.

 There are a number of organizations that produce a set of standards to make such Regulatory Compliance simpler.
 ISO is the International Organization for Standardization.
 They create such internationally observed standards as the ISO/IEC 27002.
 Another group which develops the electro-technology arena international standards is the IEC International Electro-technical Commission.
 There are other specialized compliance issuers in various countries and industries.
 One of these is the ASME American Society of Mechanical Engineers.
 The SEC Securities Exchange Commission issues and enforces standards of regulation compliance for publically traded stock companies.
 The CFTC Commodities and Futures Trading Commission handle the compliance for the commodities trading industry.